mellow-fox/german-vokabeln-new/README.md

 # german-vokabeln-new
-List of vocabulary to learn
+List of vocabulary to learn, 50 words each.